Ajaykumarnachimuthu/Ajaykumarnachimuthu/README.md

 ### 💡 "Code is like humor.
 When you have to explain it, it's bad." - Cory House

 ⭐ **Feel free to star my repositories if you find them interesting!**

+🎯 **The snake above eats my contributions - Watch it grow as I code more!**

 <img src="https://capsule-render.vercel.app/api?type=waving&color=gradient&height=100&section=footer&animation=fadeIn&fontAlign=70" />